Organizational Transformation

 Now is also the time to define what pay transparency means to your organization and how it can help you compete.

-Although it’s a new way of thinking, many employers are starting to see the business value of pay transparency.
+Although it’s a new way of thinking, many employers are starting to see the business and culture value of pay transparency.
 By openly sharing salary range information, you can build trust, attract top talent, and promote a more equitable, inclusive workplace.

 “When it comes to pay transparency, organizations need to ask themselves if it’s good enough just to be compliant or if they want to leverage it to attract and retain the best talent,” says Donna Herdsman, Senior Client Partner at Korn Ferry EMEA.